 Immigration in America

 This session will take a step back to look at the roots of immigration in the US to learn in what ways this narrative has changed in today’s society.
-Students will come away from this session with a different perspective of what immigration in the United States looks like and learn ways to challenge the current narrative around immigration.
+Students will walk away from this session with a multiple perspectives of what immigration in the United States looks like and learn ways to challenge the current narrative around immigration.

 Diversity in the Media